coldshrine/study-notes/talks/8-lines-of-code.md

 The less magic I have, the faster I get onboard.

 IoC container.
 Before having an injection container, we used to pass dependencies as parameters to constructors.
 Now we have all this boilerplate for injecting and passing parameters everywhere.

+You can pass dependencies to handlers so we avoid having constructors.